Leaping into the New Year with a second

-Happy New Year!!!
-In order to synchronize clocks worldwide with the Earth’s ever slowing rotation, next “extra” leap second will be added on December 31, 2016 at 23:59:60 UTC.
-There are about 39 time zones, so New Years Eve is celebrated at 39 different times around the world.
+In order to synchronize clocks worldwide with the Earth’s ever slowing rotation, an extra second is added to UTC.
+The next leap second will be added on December 31, 2016 at 23:59:60 UTC.
+The difference between UTC and International Atomic Time (TAI) will then increase from the current 36 seconds to 37 seconds.

 How Often Are Leap Seconds Added?

-The only difference is that the days a leap second was added had 86,401 seconds instead of the usual 86,400 seconds and does NOT mean that the days are 26 seconds longer nowadays.
+However, this does NOT mean that the days are 26 seconds longer nowadays.
+The only difference is that the days a leap second was added had 86,401 seconds instead of the usual 86,400 seconds.

 Atomic Time Too Accurate